SamuelAsherRivello/Unity-UI-Toolkit-Styles-Demo/README.md

 # Unity UI Toolkit Styles Demo

-Demonstrates general Unity best practices plus UI toolkit styles.

-UI Toolkit learnings...
-* Toggle Theme light/dark
+This project was cloned from the general <a href="https://github.com/SamuelAsherRivello/unity-project-template" target="_blank">Unity Project Template<a/>.
+This repo is updated to focus on best practices, specifically for UI Toolkit workflows.

+**Workflow Benefits Include:**

-* Global Styles
+* Global styles (e.g. all layouts)
-* Page based sub-styles
-* Cascading styles, layout, assets, and more across multiple Scenes
-* Best workflow to maximize UI Builder's features
+* Shared styles (e.g. all page layouts)
+* Unshared styles (e.g. layout-specific)
+* Excellent cascading of styles.
+* Excellent theming (dark is default at **BOTH** edit-time and runtime)
+* Excellent use of Unity UI Builder (100% builder preview of all layout, styles, etc...) to maximize its WYSIWYG workflow

 <BR>